Diane Crump

 Diane Crump (born May 18, 1948 in Milford, Connecticut) is an American jockey and horse trainer.
-Crump was the first woman to ride in a pari-mutuel race in the United States; her participation in the event was so contested that she required a full police escort through the crowds at the Hialeah Park Race Track.
-She went on to be the first woman to ride in the Kentucky Derby.
-Crump briefly retired 1985 to become a horse trainer, but returned to riding and was a professional jockey until retiring in 1999.
+In 1969 Crump was the first woman to ride in a pari-mutuel race in the United States; her participation in the event was so contested that she required a full police escort through the crowds at the Hialeah Park Race Track.
+She went on to be the first woman to ride in the Kentucky Derby (in 1970).
+Crump briefly retired in 1985 to become a horse trainer, but returned to riding and was a professional jockey until retiring in 1999.
 She now runs an equine sales business.

 Early years

 Diane Crump was born in 1948 in Milford, Connecticut, the daughter of Walter and Jean Crump.
 Crump had an early interest in horses, despite living in an area almost void of their presence.
 She fueled her love for horses through books pictures and art instead, and continued to build upon this passion.
 When she was a pre-teen her family moved to Oldsmar, Florida, and she began taking riding lessons when she was 13.
 She begged her parents and created a detailed plan working odd jobs here and there to save money in order to help fund the purchase of her first pony.